therickybobbeh/KBAI-misc-projects/wolves problem/readme.md

 In this mini-project, you’ll implement an agent that can solve the Sheep and Wolves problem for an arbitrary number of initial wolves and sheep.
 You will submit the code for solving the problem to the Mini-Project 1 assignment in Gradescope.
 You will also submit a report describing your agent to Canvas.
 Your grade will be based on a combination of your report (50%) and your agent’s performance (50%).

 About the Project
 The Sheep and Wolves problem is identical to the Guards & Prisoners problem from the lecture, except that it makes more semantic sense why the wolves can be alone (they have no sheep to eat).
 Ignore for a moment the absurdity of wolves needing to outnumber sheep in order to overpower them.
-Maybe it’s baby wolves vs. adult rams.
+Maybe it’s baby wolves vs. adult sheep.

 As a reminder, the problem goes like this: you are a shepherd tasked with getting sheep and wolves across a river for some reason.
 If the wolves ever outnumber the sheep on either side of the river, the wolves will overpower and eat the sheep.
 You have a boat, which can only take one or two animals in it at a time, and must have at least one animal in it because you’ll get lonely (and because the problem is trivial otherwise).
 How do you move all the animals from one side of the river to the other?